pagkly/Zed/Investopedia3/Purchase-Money Mortgage Definition.md

 ## Purchase-Money Mortgage Benefits for Buyers

 Even if the seller requests a credit report on the buyer, the seller’s criteria for the buyer’s qualifications are typically more flexible than those of conventional lenders.
-Buyers may choose from payment options such as interest-only, [fixed-rate amortization](https://www.investopedia.com/terms/f/fixed-amortization-method.asp), less-than-interest or a [balloon payment](https://www.investopedia.com/terms/b/balloon-payment.asp).
+Buyers may choose from payment options such as interest-only, [[fixed-rate amortization]](https://www.investopedia.com/terms/f/fixed-amortization-method.asp), less-than-interest or a [[balloon payment]](https://www.investopedia.com/terms/b/balloon-payment.asp).
 Payments may mix or match, and interest rates may periodically adjust or remain constant, depending on a borrower’s needs and seller’s discretion.

 Down payments are negotiable.
 If a seller requests a larger down payment than the buyer possesses, the seller may let the buyer make periodic lump-sum payments toward a down payment.
 Closing costs are lower as well.
 Without an institutional lender, there are no loan or discount points or fees for origination, processing, administration or other categories lenders routinely charge.
 Also, because buyers are not waiting on lenders for financing, buyers may close faster and receive possession earlier than with a conventional loan.